Cody06/AoC/README.md

 # AoC

-Personal answers to Advent of Code 2021.
+Personal solutions to Advent of Code 2021.